-To receive the degree of Master of Fine Arts in Creative Writing, a student accepted into the UVA Graduate School of Arts and Sciences completes a 48 credit hour, four-semester (two-academic-year) program at the University of Virginia.
+To receive the degree of Master of Fine Arts in Creative Writing, a student accepted into the UVA Graduate School of Arts and Sciences completes twenty-four hours of required coursework and up to forty-eight hours of nontopical research.
 Applicants can view current and historical course offerings on Lou's List:

 - Three hours of MFA workshop (ENCW 7310 or ENCW 7610)